The world needs more killer sides for tandoori chicken. I think anyway. And I think this is one of them. Indianish curried potato salad.

 - Spread the potatoes out on a cookie sheet that will fit in your refrigerator.

-- Combine 1 tbsp white vinegar with 1 tbsp yellow mustard.
+- Combine 1 tbsp white vinegar with 1 tbsp yellow mustard and the lemon juice.

 - Drizzle the potatoes with the vinegar mustard mixture.
 It doesn't have to be perfect.
 Just get some on every piece as best you can.